ZeroDeth/derekkedziora.github.io/pages/about.md

 My teaching style is all about using English in a functional and natural sounding way.
 If theory and abstract grammar don't serve the purpose of actually using the language, you won't find them in my classes.

 I'm into optimal living.
 I take that to mean a mostly paleo-diet, lots of low-intensity exercise and trying to avoid chronic stress while inducing randomized acute stress.
+Nonetheless, I'm hopelessly addicted to coffee and tea.

 Practical philosophy is what makes me tick.
 I love reading, meditation and trying out new ideas.
 I'm never far from a book or some thought experiment.